pythonai200425/pages_ai/gitleaks/gitleaks.md

   Use a custom configuration file (rules, allowlists, etc.)

 * `--baseline-path`
   Ignore already-known findings (useful for legacy repos)
+  How it works (conceptually)
+  You run Gitleaks once to find all current leaks
+  You save those findings as a baseline file
+  Future scans compare against that baseline
+  Only new findings are reported

 Example (JSON output):